rvauradkar1/testfuse/README.md

 ```
 // Fuse is used by clients to configure dependency injection (DI)
 type Fuse interface {
+    // Register a slice of components
+    Register(entries []Entry) []error
+    // Wire injects dependencies into components.
+    Wire() []error
- // Register a slice of components Register(entries []Entry) []error // Wire injects dependencies into components.
-Wire() []error // Find is needed only for stateful components.
-Can also be used for   // stateless in case dependencies are not defined at instance level
+    // Find is needed only for stateful components.
+Can also be used for stateless in case dependencies are not defined at instance level
- Find(name string) interface{}}
+    Find(name string) interface{}
+}
 ```

 Steps to follow: